-Reclamation District No. 2072 Delegation of Authority Letter
+Reclamation District No. 548 Delegation of Authority Letter

-As of hrs,, I have delegated the authority and responsibility for the (Time) (Date)
+As (Time) (Date)

-co mplete management of the Reclamation District 2072 Incident to (Name of Incident)
+co mplete management of the Reclamation District 548 Incident to (Name of Incident)

 acting as District Incident

 (Name of Individuals)

 Co ommander and Deputy Incident Commander respectively.

 Instructions

 for sta Incident and Deputy Commander, you are accountable to me and the Board of Trustees the overall management of this incident including control and supervision over District aff and contractors.
 I expect you to adhere to relevant and applicable laws, policies, and ofessional standards.

 Му general considerations for management of the incident are:

 2. Provide for safety of District staff.
 Keep the Board and District Secretary informed of key actions, and the situation.
-Comply with the RD20727 Flood Safety Plan and document conditions requiring its modification
+Comply with the RD548 Flood Safety Plan and document conditions requiring its modification

-Му y specific directions and clarifications of authority for this incident are:
+Му specific directions and clarifications of authority for this incident are:

 1.

 2.

 3.

-Ву:
+0.

-(President, Board of Trustees)
+By: (President, Board of Trustees)